intel/ansible-intel-aws-mysql/README.md

 The MySQL Optimizations were based off [Intel Xeon Tuning Guide](<https://www.intel.com/content/www/us/en/developer/articles/guide/open-source-database-tuning-guide-on-xeon-systems.html>)

-### Explained Ansible AWS RDS MySQL collection
+## Explanation of this Ansible AWS RDS MySQL collection
 This collection included 5 roles and 6 playbooks.

-**Role**:- Ansible roles are a way to reuse and organize your Ansible code.
+**Role**: Ansible roles are a way to reuse and organize your Ansible code.
 They are self-contained units that contain all the files and configuration needed to automate a specific task.
 Roles are defined using a directory structure with specific directories for tasks, variables, files, templates, and other artifacts.
 This structure makes it easy to find and reuse code, and it also makes it easy to extend behaviour of roles.

 To use a role in an Ansible playbook, you simply need to list it in the roles section of the playbook.
 Ansible will then automatically load the role and execute its tasks.